To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Price when reviewed: £120 | Check price at Amazon

-Cosori 5l Rice Cooker review
+Cosori 5l Rice Cooker on a small wooden side table

 The Cosori 5l Rice Cooker offers users a large capacity, consistent performance and a nice range of functions and features outside of cooking rice, making it a good choice for families or anyone regularly cooking for larger groups.
 In our tests, we found that the Cosori’s “fuzzy logic” chip helped the cooker prove itself well in our testing, producing perfectly cooked basmati, jasmine and brown rice.
 What’s more, the generous 5l capacity means it can comfortably serve up to seven people at a time.
 While it isn’t the speediest rice cooker on the list, its Quick Rice and Delayed Start functions allow users to easily sync the device up with the rest of their meal prep.